vidal-anguiano/formfinder/README.md

 These instructions are divided into two parts:
  - One for scraping the web for PDF files and scraping the text from those PDF files
- - The second for running the output of the web + PDF scraper through a model which splits out a probability score of whether it is a form.
+ - The second for running the output of the web + PDF scraper through a model which spits out a probability score of whether it is a form.

 ## Running the Web and PDF Scraper